GritGlass/GritGlass/README.md

 # 👋 Hi, I'm GritGlass!

-안녕하세요!
+Hello! 🚀✨
-데이터 분석과 AI 개발에 탐구심을 가지고 도전하는 **AI Engineer 한유리**입니다.
+I'm an AI Engineer experienced in data analytics and AI development.
-Here are the skills I use and some of my key projects.   🚀✨
+Here are the skills I use and some of my key projects.